nasa/fmdtools/docs/Development Guide.rst

 --------------------------------
 The fmdtools codebase is quite large, and, as a result, it can be tempting to dive into modeling before learning about all of its capabilities.
 The problem with this is that many of these capabilities and interfaces are there to make your life easier, provided you understand and use them correctly.
 Below are some commonly-misunderstood constructs to integrate into your code:

-* :class:`fmdtools.define.container.base.Container` has a number of very basic operations which can be used in all containers to reduce the length of lines dedicated solely to assignment and passing variables between constructs.
+* :class:`fmdtools.define.container.base.BaseContainer` has a number of very basic operations which can be used in all containers to reduce the length of lines dedicated solely to assignment and passing variables between constructs.
 Using these methods can furthermore enable one to more simply perform vector operations with reduced syntax.
 * :class:`fmdtools.define.object.timer.Timer` can be used very simply to represent timed behavior and state-transitions.
 * While modes can be used to describe fault modes in a very general way, faulty behavior that can also be queried from the model using the concept of a *disturbance*, which is merely a change in a given variable value.
 While disturbances are less general, they require much less to be implemented in the model.
+Disturbances can be passed as an argument (as a dict or as a part of a Sequence class) to :meth:`fmdtools.sim.propagate.sequence()`
 * :class:`fmdtools.define.container.parameter.Parameter` and parameter-generating functions are helpful for understanding the model operating envelope.
 In general, try to avoid having parameters that duplicate each other in some way.
 * Randomness can be used throughout, but use the specified interfaces (:class:`fmdtools.define.container.rand.Rand`, etc.) so that a single seed is used to generate all of the rngs in the model.
 Not using these interfaces can lead to not being able to replicate results consistently.
 * A variety of custom attributes can be added to :class:`fmdtools.define.block.function.Function` and :class:`fmdtools.define.flow.base.Flow`, but not every custom attribute is going to work with staged execution and parallelism options.
 In general, use containers to represent things that change and parameters to represent things that don't change.
 If you want to do something fancy with data structures, you may need to re-implement :class:`fmdtools.define.block.base` methods for copying and returning states to `propagate`.